-Improper Passing School Bus Lawyer NJ
+Improper Passing School Bus Lawyer Trenton

-What is Passing a School Bus in New Jersey?
+What Is Passing a School Bus in New Jersey?

 The law in New Jersey states there are certain things you need to do when you see a school bus with warning lights on.
 Specifically, a driver must stop 25 feet away from the bus, while the warning lights and stop sign arm are out, and stay stopped until all children are clear of the road.
 If a driver does not follow these rules, a police officer can stop the driver and issue a citation.

 Furthermore, the law states that drivers must proceed under 10 mph once the school bus’ warning lights and stop sign arm when the bus begins moving again.